aswna/GNU-Linux-Tools-sessions/12/notes.md

     Check out the 'listchars' string setting
     to be able to customize the view of the TAB character, trailing spaces, etc.

+    help listchars

 Where did my deleted text go?

-    Check out the 'reg' command!
-    You can use register names to delete / paste text.
+    You can use register names to delete / paste text to / from.
+    Example:
-    "udw  : delete word under cursor and save it to register 'u' "uP   : paste the content of register 'u' at the position of the cursor
+    "udw  : delete word under cursor and save it to register named 'u' "uP   : put the content of register named 'u' before the cursor position

+    help :reg